herman925/attention-to-number-test/README.md

 **Target Parameters:**
 - **Target Fruit**: Apple, pear, orange, banana, or cherry
-- **Target Pattern**: Solid, striped, dotted, grid, or "Full Random"
+- **Target Pattern**: Horizontal stripes, vertical stripes, checkered, white dots, or "Full Random"
 - **Target Count**: 2-6 objects

-**Choice Generation Rules:**
+**Choice Generation Rules (Four-Role Structure, with pattern as the "color" dimension):**
+- **Pattern-only foil**: Shares the target’s overlay pattern (e.g., horizontal stripes) but uses a different fruit type and a different count
+- **Fruit-only foil**: Shares the target fruit type (e.g., apple) but uses a different overlay pattern and a different count
-- **Correct choice**: Same count as target, different fruit type
+- **Count-only option (correct answer)**: Shares the target count but uses a different fruit type and typically a different overlay pattern
-- **Foil choices**: Different counts, all different fruit types
+- **Full distractor**: Differs from the target in fruit type, overlay pattern, and count
-- Each choice uses a unique fruit type
+- Each choice uses a unique fruit type and a unique count to maximize diagnostic clarity
-- All counts across choices are unique

 **Spatial Arrangement Feature:**
 - Fruit groups can be positioned at different locations within boxes (top, bottom, left, right, center)
+- Per-fruit X/Y offset controls shift whole clusters independently along horizontal and vertical axes, yielding symmetric centering by default while enabling intentional spatial cues
 - This adds spatial attention as an additional dimension

 **Pattern Modes:**
-- **Fixed Pattern**: All stimuli use the same pattern (solid, striped, dotted, or grid)
+- **Fixed Pattern**: All fruit stimuli in a given test use the same selected white-on-color overlay (horizontal stripes, vertical stripes, checkered, or white dots) for the target, and the four comparison choices are then constructed according to the four-role rule above (pattern-only, fruit-only, count-only, distractor).
-- **Full Random**: Each choice box uses a different pattern from a pool of all four patterns, testing pattern discrimination alongside numerical attention and preventing color-driven numerosity biases observed in high-variety displays (Li et al., 2025).
+- **Full Random**: The target uses a single concrete overlay pattern drawn from the four-pattern pool, and the four comparison choices are again constructed according to the four-role rule, with their overlays sampled from the same pool.
+This mode tests pattern discrimination alongside numerical attention and prevents color-driven numerosity biases observed in high-variety displays (Li et al., 2025).

 **Cognitive Focus**: Fruit stimuli provide more ecologically valid, real-world objects, allowing investigation of whether numerical processing differs for familiar vs. abstract objects.
 The condition also enables examination of how individual differences in spontaneous attention to numerosity manifest across task contexts (Mazzocco et al., 2020) and how spatial organisation or cross-modal cues influence enumeration strategies (Li et al., 2018; Ziegler et al., 2023).